Dietary Interventions for PCOS: One Size Doesn’t Fit All

 Breakfast is the new dinner, people!

 The second reason we recommend caution is that depriving yourself of food for a large portion of the day may exacerbate your carbohydrate cravings and lead to poor food choices and binging.
-Since women with PCOS are already susceptible to both of these things because of their hormones, intermittent fasting may not be the healthiest option.
+Since women with PCOS are already susceptible to both of these things due to their hormones, intermittent fasting may not be the healthiest option.

 Do all women with PCOS need to eliminate dairy and gluten from their diets?